mauropalsgraaf/fpscala-workshop/workshop.md

 }
 ```

 The problem is that in a multiprocessor environment it is impossible to reason about this code.
-Let's assume that the lines are executed in the following order: 1, 2, 3, 4.
+Assume that function1 and function2 are executed on different thredads and that the lines are executed in the following order: 1, 2, 3, 4.
 This means that the result will be 15.
 But in an multiprocessor environment the lines could also be ordered as following: 1, 2, 4, 3.
-The result in this case will be 7.
-This problem is called the read-modify-write problem.
+The result in this case will be 7, since v1 and v2 got the old value, x gets updated and x on line 3 contains the new value.
+This problem is called the read-modify-write problem and makes reasoning about code absolutely impossible.

 When using functional languages where functions are referential transparant, these problems won't exist, since functions are uneffected by side-effects as time, global variables etc.